wandb/gitbook/sweeps/ray-tune.md

 # Ray Tune Sweeps

 [Ray Tune](https://ray.readthedocs.io/en/latest/tune.html) is a scalable hyperparameter tuning library.
-We're adding support for Tune to W&B Sweeps, which makes it easy to launch runs on many machines and visualize results in a central place.
+We're adding support for Ray Tune to W&B Sweeps, which makes it easy to launch runs on many machines and visualize results in a central place.

+{% hint style="info" %}
+Also check out [the Ray Tune integrations for W&B](../integrations/ray-tune.md) for a feature complete, out-of-the-box solution for leveraging both Ray Tune and W&B!
+{% endhint %}

 {% hint style="info" %}
 This feature is in beta!
 We love feedback, and we really appreciate hearing from folks who are experimenting with our Sweeps product.
 {% endhint %}

 Here's a quick example: